bpfoster/nutbeat/README.md

 ### Clone

-To clone {Beat} from the git repository, run the following commands:
+To clone Nutbeat from the git repository, run the following commands:

 ```
 mkdir -p ${GOPATH}/src/github.com/bpfoster/nutbeat